resendislab/corda/README.rst

 version of pip that supports manylinux builds for faster installation (pip>=8.1).

+*Note that this package uses a development version of COBRApy (0.6.0).*

 For now the master branch is usually working and tested whereas all new features are kept in its own branch.
 To install from the master branch directly use